 Before considering whether taking Lifetime Mortgage advice would be appropriate, prospective borrowers should consider carefully the reasons for needing equity from their home.
 There may be other alternatives available.

 For those needing more income, an assessment of the entitlement to State Benefits, such as Pensions Credit, Pensions Savings Credit and Council Tax Benefit should be undertaken.
 Many pensioners may be entitled to more benefits than they are currently receiving.
 As part of the Equity Release and Lifetime Mortgage advice process, Andy Wilson will usually undertake such a check on your behalf.

 If you are looking to carry out certain home improvements or repairs, there may be grant facilities that could help.
 Your local Council will usually be able to help you to consider these.

 Many pensioners are reluctant to run down their savings, saving for a rainy day.
 However, it may be more appropriate to use some of the savings that are earning a poor rate of interest than borrow at higher rates.
 Could today be that rainy day you have been saving for?
 And how bad a rainy day does it need to be to justify keeping significant levels of savings earning very little interest?!

 Downsizing has to be a consideration where it is proving difficult to make ends meet.
-This has to be balanced with staying in a home you may love, in an area you have lived in for some time, where your friends and social network are close by and which is well served by shops, Doctors, entertainment and other services.
+This has to be balanced with staying in a home you may love, in an area you have lived in for some time, where your friends and social network are close by and which is well served by shops, Doctors, bus routes, entertainment and other services.